bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/ac_volt_sensing_hw.md

     <h7><b>Figure X.</b> AC Voltage Sensing Block Diagram </h7>
 </div>

 This section covers the hardware implementation for the AC sensing framework as illustrated above.
-To learn more about how the voltage RMS computation is performed and other key considerations for the software design, see the section [AC Voltage Sensing Library Feature](../../software/library/features/ac_vi_sensing_feature).
+To learn more about how the voltage RMS computation is performed and other key considerations for the software design, see the section [AC V/I Sensing Library Feature](../../software/library/features/ac_vi_sensing_feature).

 ## **AC Voltage Sensing Network**